What Is The Purpose of Marketing?

-Regardless of your target market, one rule of messaging holds true for virtually all businesses.
-Your messaging strategy must be centered around the needs of your target market, or the problem your offerings solve.
+Regardless of your target market, one rule of messaging holds for virtually all businesses.
+Your messaging strategy must be centered around your target market’s needs or the problem your offerings solve.
 The biggest mistake you can make is centering your messaging around how great your business is.

 What doesn’t drive people away, on the other hand, is asking about their lives.
-For this reason, your promotional materials should also start out by talking about the customer’s needs.
+For this reason, your promotional materials should also start by talking about the customer’s needs.
 Someone who has the problem your offerings solve will immediately be intrigued by your messaging.
-Effective promotional materials portray their offerings as a solution, or an answer.
-If you don’t highlight the customer’s needs from the get-go, your offerings’ benefits won’t seem important to them.
+Effective promotional materials portray their offerings as a solution or an answer.
+If you don’t highlight the customer’s needs from the get-go, your offerings’ benefits won’t seem relevant.

-Also, remember to focus on the personal benefits of your offerings, as opposed to simply describing their features or how they work.
-Every feature must be connected with an outcome.
+Remember to focus on your offerings’ personal benefits instead of simply describing their features or how they work.
+Every element must be connected with an outcome.
 How will your offerings improve your customers’ lives?
 These improvements could be emotional, financial, physical, etc.

 During these exercises, the researcher listens carefully to the words the participants use.
 People trust referrals from friends or relatives over any other form of marketing.
 Thus, the information yielded in focus groups can show you how to address your target market as if you belonged to this very market.
 Wouldn’t you be more likely to trust a business that seems to be run by people just like you?

-After solidifying the content of your messages, you must determine which marketing channel will most effectively capture the interest of your target market.
+After solidifying your messages’ content, you must determine which marketing channel will most effectively capture your target market’s interest.
 Examples of marketing channels include email marketing, Google ads, media coverage, social media, and print advertisements.

 As a new business, you must accept that people probably won’t purchase your offerings after discovering them for the first time.
 For this reason, you should concentrate on spreading brand awareness, as opposed to trying to generate leads or sales.